xrdocs/telemetry/_tutorials/ios-xr-telemetry-power-consumption-docker-compose.md

 Chassis power consumption is located in system_power_input and system_power_used.
 For each location, IOS-XR will allocate a power budget stored in power_allocated.
 Last, current power utilization per location can be found in power_consumed/value.

 As seen above, some of the reported values are stored as 'string'.
 Extra processing might be required to transform those keys as integer.
 On telegraf, this can be achieved using a convertor processor.
-Here is a sample example for ASR 9000:
+Here is a sample example for ASR 9000 where following configuration must be added to telegraf.conf:

 <div class="highlighter-rouge">
 <pre class="highlight">